dockrbyter/jaxss/README.md

 # jaxss
 A script framework for portable Hyper-V VM's.

-Just a little trainee project to have allways a deployment server on your flash drive.
+Just a little trainee project to have allways a deployment (or any other) server on your flash drive.